 \subsection{Recommendation with Prebuilt Bundles}

-A significant body of work assumes the presence of prebuilt bundles and immediately delves into the downstream task of bundle recommendation.
-Early studies design methods by satisfying certain constraints, e.g., limited cost~\cite{liu2011personalized,ge2014cost}.
-Later, factorization-based methods have emerged to decompose user-item, and user-bundle interactions to learn users' interests over items and bundles, respectively~\cite{liu2014recommending,cao2017embedding}.
-Recently, a proliferation of DL-based methods have been introduced.
-DAM~\cite{chen2019matching}, AttList~\cite{he2019hierarchical}, CAR~\cite{he2020consistency}, BRUCE~\cite{avny2022bruce}, and BundleGT~\cite{wei2023strategy} adopt the attention mechanism to learn item-bundle affinity and user-bundle preference.
-Other methods adopt graph or hypergraph convolutional networks to better infer users' preference towards bundles, such as BGCN~\cite{chang2020bundle}, BundleNet~\cite{deng2020personalized}, UHBR~\cite{yu2022unifying}, SUGER~\cite{zhang2022suger}, and DGMAE~\cite{ren2023distillation}.
-Besides, some contrastive learning based approaches (e.g., CrossCBR~\cite{ma2022crosscbr} and MIDGN~\cite{zhao2022multi}) compare different views for better bundle recommendation.
+Many works assume the presence of prebuilt bundles and immediately delve into the downstream task of bundle recommendation.
+Early methods generate bundles by satisfying certain constraints, e.g., limited cost~\cite{liu2011personalized,ge2014cost}.
+Later, factorization-based methods decompose user-item and user-bundle interactions to learn users' interests over items and bundles, respectively~\cite{liu2014recommending,cao2017embedding}.
+Recently, DL-based methods (e.g., DAM~\cite{chen2019matching}, AttList~\cite{he2019hierarchical}, CAR~\cite{he2020consistency}, BRUCE~\cite{avny2022bruce}, and BundleGT~\cite{wei2023strategy}) adopt the attention mechanism to learn item-bundle affinity and user-bundle preference.
+Other methods adopt graph or hypergraph convolutional networks to better infer users' preference towards bundles, such as BGCN~\cite{chang2020bundle}, BundleNet~\cite{deng2020personalized}, CrossCBR~\cite{ma2022crosscbr}, MIDGN~\cite{zhao2022multi}, UHBR~\cite{yu2022unifying}, SUGER~\cite{zhang2022suger}, and DGMAE~\cite{ren2023distillation}.
 However, these methods are all based on prebuilt bundles, i.e., either co-consumed products, user-generated lists, or predefined ones by retailers as summarized in Table~\ref{tab:prebuilt-bundles}.
 They ignore the fact that (1) co-consumed products may not consistently represent shared intentions; (2) user-generated lists are typically confined to specific domains (e.g., music and books); and (3) pre-defined bundles are constrained by their limited quantity and diversity, primarily due to the high production costs associated with them.